Keaton Jones receives celebrity gift offers from Chris Evans, Dana White and more after viral bullying video

 Kimberly Jones said in a Facebook post Friday she had just picked up her son, Keaton, from school because he was too afraid to go to lunch.

-The video had more than 18 million views as of Sunday, and a crowdsourcing page for Keaton's future education had raised more than $29,000.
+The video of Keaton had more than 18 million views as of Sunday, and a crowdsourcing page for his future education has raised more than $29,000.

 The post has gone so viral that celebrities far and wide are taking notice and offering their support to young Keaton.
 However, one star is going above and beyond to reward the young boy for his persevearance.
 Chris Evans, who will reprise his role as Captain America in the upcoming "Avengers: Infinity War," took to Twitter to not only share his support, but to invite the young boy to Los Angeles for the film's premiere.